 Just one portion of many crocheted coral reefs, made completely out of textiles.

 This project has been a way to engage thousands and thousands of women.
 We've now had at least 5,000 women who have actively made models that have been exhibited in one of our exhibitions.
 Collectively, these women have built something that is really extraordinary using a traditionally feminine handicraft.
 Part of what's important for us about this is it's a way of giving voice and recognition to what is often been regarded as a very undervalued feminine labor.

-Non-Euclidean Geometry.
 Non-Euclidean Geometry is the geometry and mathematics that underly the theory of relativity, which will therefore be used to tell us about the shape of the universe as a whole.
 One of the things we think is important about this project is that it tends to subvert our ideas about the separation of disciplines.
 So often in our society, you have the mathematicians over there doing their mathematics, and the women over there doing their handicraft and the environmentalists over in another corner doing there thing, and we tend to think if these as separate disciplines.
 But in fact, this project brings them all together and suggests that mathematics, environmentalism, handicraft and community art are not necessarily separate categories of human activity.
-Follow us on Twitter!
-Like us on Facebook!

 Get the Arts & Culture Newsletter

 Find out about upcoming performances, exhibitions, openings and special events happening in the Denver art and theater scene.